dialogues-with-the-machine/dialogues-with-the-machine/README.md

-  Choose "Dialogues with the Machine" if the book focuses on a unique, named, or culturally significant machine, where its distinct identity is central to the story or argument.
+  <i>Choose "Dialogues with the Machine" if the book focuses on a unique, named, or
+  culturally significant machine, where its distinct identity is central to the story or argument.</i>

                                                                - Machine